run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiContainerRestarting.md

 ## Meaning

-The `runai` container has restarted more than twice in the last 10 minutes.
+A Run:ai container has restarted more than twice in the last 10 minutes.

 ## Impact

-The container may be unavailable and affect Run:ai system.
+The container may be unavailable and affect Run:ai system feature functionalities.

 ## Severity